Seirdy/seirdy.one/content/posts/mdn-ai-help-and-lucid-lies.md

 ### Implications for LLMs as a whole

 Some topics get written about more than others.
 Our society disproportionately incentivizes generic, far-reaching, easy-to-create, and profitable content.
 I don't think it's currently possible to source nontrivial training data without biases.
-More importantly: I'm skeptical that such an impossibly comprehensive data set would entirely eliminate the conflations I described in this article.
+More importantly: I'm skeptical that such an impossibly comprehensive data set would eliminate the conflations I described in this article.
 Tripping over bias to fall into a lucid lie is one of a range of symptoms of an inability to actually think.

 {{<quotation>}}